University of Iowa 165-pound wrestler ready to put opponents down hard

 B1G Wrestling Session I Saturday, March 9, 2013

-Ryan Morningstar recently completed his first season as an assistant coach at the University of Iowa.
-He joined the Iowa staff after serving as an assistant coach at Wisconsin in 2011-12.
+Ryan Morningstar is in his second season as an assistant coach at the University of Iowa.
+He joined the Hawkeye staff after serving as an assistant coach at Wisconsin in 2011-12.

 In his first season back on the UI campus, Morningstar helped lead Iowa to the Big Ten regular season dual meet title.
 The Hawkeyes earned four All-America honors, and Derek St. John captured the 157-pound NCAA Championships.